 Methane, the main ingredient in natural gas, is a good energy source.
-Most gas stoves and furnaces use methane supplied by utility companies.
+Many stoves and furnaces use methane supplied by utility companies.
 In 2003, East Kentucky Power Cooperative began recovering methane from three landfills.
 The utility now uses the gas at six landfills to generate enough electricity to power more than 8,000 Kentucky homes.
-More than 600 facilities across the country use their landfill gas for electricity, with potential for more.
+Over 500 facilities across the country use their landfill gas for electricity, with potential for more.